-RICHMOND – So we were in Richmond last week, and at least got to see the outside of the restored Miller & Rhoads department store building, which is now Miller & Rhoads Residences condominiums and a Hilton Garden Inn.
+RICHMOND – Worth a visit is the restored Miller & Rhoads department store building, which is now Miller & Rhoads Residences condominiums and a Hilton Garden Inn.
 Click on the link above to learn about the condo project and to make reservations in the hotel.

 It is hard to believe that at one time, Richmond Renaissance and the city of Richmond wanted to tear it down.
 Luckily, smarter heads prevailed.

 Formerly the beloved Miller & Rhoads Department Store, the original marble floors and restored millwork grace the lobby, providing our hotel guests with a combination of historic charm, southern hospitality and modern amenities.
 This new and inviting Hilton Garden Inn hotel is an easy choice for the discerning traveler and for families who are looking for a place they can feel at home.